Standards #3: assess & reflect

 Types of Questions

 Neutral: You can include neutral questions like attendance numbers or timing, whether or not you set a target in advance.
+Hopefully they don't conflict with your values.

 Step 2: Circulate Questions for Feedback